 C. Retention of Applications

-1. Award Winners: For each award winner, the Department of Commerce will retain the application for seven years after the award file is closed out.
-Copies of winning applications are distributed to project team members for their use in managing projects.
+1. Award Winners: Copies of winning applications are distributed to project team members for their use in managing projects.

-2. Unsuccessful and Ineligible Applicants: For each eligible application which does not win an award, and for each application determined to be ineligible, the Department of Commerce will retain the signed original of the application for seven years and will destroy the copies.
+2. Unsuccessful and Ineligible Applicants: For each eligible application which does not win an award, the Department will retain the signed original of the application for seven years and will destroy the copies.

-3. Late Applications Returned to Sender: Late applications are not accepted or retained.
-They are returned to the sender.
+3. Late and Ineligible Applications Returned to Sender: Late applications are not accepted.
+Late applications and applications submitted by ineligible applicants are returned to the sender.
 However, the Department will retain a copy of the cover page or transmittal letter for seven years.

 A. Evaluation Criteria

-The Department is interested in projects that demonstrate the possibility of both significant results during the project period and lasting benefits extending beyond the project period.
+The Department is interested in projects that demonstrate the possibility of both significant results during the award period and lasting benefits extending beyond the award period.
 To that end, consideration for financial assistance under the MDCP will be based upon the following evaluation criteria:

 1. Export Success Potential: Potential of the project to generate export success stories and/or export initiatives in both the short-term and medium-term.
-For purposes of this program, an export initiative is defined as a significant expenditure of resources (time, people, or money) by the Chief Executive Officer (CEO) of a company in the active pursuit of export sales.
+An export initiative is a significant expenditure of resources by the chief executive officer (CEO) of a company in Start Printed Page 31788the active pursuit of export sales.
 Examples of export initiatives include, but are not limited to, the following:

 a.
 Participating in an overseas trade promotion event;